VivekIly/ZoomScheduler/README.md

     1. Downloading the .jar file also works, but the .exe file is better suited for Windows.
 1. If using the .exe file, open the file by double-clicking.
-    1. If you have not installed Java on your system yet, the program will direct you to a safe, official website to download the latest version of Java.
+    1. If you have not installed Java on your system yet, the program will direct you to a safe, official website to download the latest version of Java. **NOTICE: I am currently working on releasing a program that does not require the installation of Java.
+Until then, you will need to install Java on your machine.**
         1. Click [here](http://java.com/download) for the same link
         1. Download and run the file to install Java.
         1. After Java has been installed, open the ZoomScheduler.exe file.
 If an error message occurs,